zephyrproject-rtos/zephyr/boards/shields/x_nucleo_iks02a1/doc/index.rst

 ======================

 In SensorHub mode ISM330DHCX and IIS2DLPC are connected to I2C2 and are accessible from the main board mcu.
-Instead, the IIS2MDC device is connected only to ISM330DHCX sensor thru its SCx/SDX (I2Cx) pins.
+Instead, the IIS2MDC device is connected only to ISM330DHCX sensor through its SCx/SDX (I2Cx) pins.

 The jumper configuration to activate this mode is: